Marjorie Jackson-Nelson: Honours and legacy

+Jackson-Nelson was awarded the Olympic Order, the highest order bestowed by the International Olympic Committee, which she was presented in Beijing in 2008.
 She is also a Dame of the Order of St John of Jerusalem and a Freeman of the City of London.
 In 1993, the State Transit Authority of New South Wales named a Sydney RiverCat ferry after Jackson-Nelson.
+On 3 June 2025 the Rivercat ferry "MV Marjorie Jackson" was retired from service and was scrapped in July 2025.